WSUReuther/SuperManual/docs/04_digitization.md

     | LR001000_00_00_0_001_001_001 | an accession with no parts, no series, and no subseries |
     | LR001000_00_00_0_001_001_015_001 | an accession with no part, no series, and no subseries, with folders described in a range in the finding aid |

-    - All file names have the same number of decimal places following the accession number for machine-readable files, regardless of whether there is data to input, such as part or series numbers.
+    - All file names have the same number of character places following the accession number for machine-readable files, regardless of whether there is data to input, such as part or series numbers.
 Zeroes become placeholders in the event that no data is available.

     - If the entire contents of a folder can be scanned as one multipage PDF, then there will only be one item # used.